Sutherland Elementary School

 Lost and Found

-Items which are found should be moved to the main office.
+Items which are found should be moved to the designated area outside of the cafeteria.
 To claim an item, students should come to the office and check to see if the item has been turned in.
-Due to the lack of space, items will not be kept more than one month.
+Due to the lack of space, items will not be kept for more than one month.
 Unclaimed jackets and other clothing will be donated to a charitable organization.
 Personal items such as combs, costume jewelry, etc. will be thrown away if not claimed within this period of time.

 Back to Table of Contents